bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ## Register data

-Tiled doesn't need to be involved when data is first written.
-You can register datasets that already exist in storage — for example, files written directly by a detector — making them accessible through Tiled without re-uploading.
+Detectors or analysis programs often write files directly to disk.
+Tiled can make those files accessible without any re-uploading or reformatting.

 For security reasons, the server administrator must designate which directories data can be registered from, like so.